xolox/vim-easytags/README.md

 To avoid this problem you can set `g:easytags_by_filetype` to the path of an existing directory.
 The easytags plug-in will create separate tags files for each file type in the configured directory.
 These tags files are automatically registered by the easytags plug-in when the file type of a buffer is set.

-If you've also enabled `g:easytags_dynamic_files` and the project specific tags file exists, and is writable, it will take precedence.
-If the project specific tags file doesn't exist you can indicate you want to use project specific tags by creating it.
+Note that the `g:easytags_dynamic_files` option takes precedence over this option.

-Note that if you already have a global tags file you can create file type specific tags files from the global tags file using the command `:TagsByFileType`.
+If you already have a global tags file you can create file type specific tags files from the global tags file using the command `:TagsByFileType`.

 ### The `g:easytags_always_enabled` option